 Arun Das, M.D.

-Dr. Das joined Cabaletta in July 2019 and serves as Executive Director of New Product Planning and Business Development.
-Before joining our company, Dr. Das was a resident physician in General Pediatrics at the Children’s Hospital of Philadelphia.
+Dr. Das joined Cabaletta in July 2019 and was most recently Executive Director of New Product Planning and Business Development before assuming his new role as Chief Business Officer.
+Prior to joining Cabaletta, Dr. Das was a resident physician in General Pediatrics at the Children’s Hospital of Philadelphia.
 Previously, he was an investment banking analyst within the healthcare group at Goldman Sachs.
 In addition, Dr. Das has spent multiple years consulting in business development and operations for several start-ups in the biotechnology space.
 Dr. Das received his M.D. from Johns Hopkins University School of Medicine and a B.A. and B.S. dual degree from the University of Pennsylvania.

 Chief Financial Officer